MuskettaMan/MazeGenerator/README.md

 - Making use of Unity's 2D LWRP
 ## Reusable code
 For the reusable code, I made use of the Strategy Pattern.
 This pattern makes use of composition to change algorithms at run-time instead of compile-time.
 The Strategy Pattern also promotes loosely-coupled design.
 I also used adhered to the open closed principle, that way my code stays maintainable, debug-able and clean.

+My plan is to create a utility class that contains all the algorithms.
+The signature of all the methods will stay the same so I can use a delegate.
+Then that delegate invokes on the main grid to transform it
 ## Planning
 | | monday | tuesday | wednesday | thursday | friday |
 | --- | --- | --- | --- | --- | --- |